 What requirements must outsourcing services comply with for the European market?

-- Read more on the legal protection of computer programs on the website of the European Commission.
+- Read more about legal protection for computer programs on the website of the European Commission.

 Personal data protection

 Privacy is highly protected in Europe.
 The European Union has several directives in place for this purpose.
-Providers that do not respect these directives may be subject to enforcement actions and/or possible claims - even if they are located outside Europe.
+Providers that violate these directives may be subject to enforcement actions and/or possible claims, even if they are located outside Europe.

 General Data Protection Regulation